mcarolan/flatmappy-bird-presentation/attemp2.md

 Problem
 ===

-There is a time varying `String` value.
+There is a time varying `String` value that we can sample.

 We want to transform it to a time varying `Boolean`: